suzigit/test-consensys/README.md

 The front-end is using **Web3.0 1.0**!
 Exciting projects use new tech! :wink:

-The project uses different ways of smart contract external calls and emit/watch events.
+The project uses different ways of smart contract external calls, emit/watch events and filter some of them in the GUI.

+Two links in the front-end are not developed yet.
+If you click you is going to see a rational about how they could be implemented, possibly using an external storage.

 The solution is integrated with the following existing services.

 a) **ENS (Ethereum Name Service)**- You can search your wallet using ethereum address or namehash of ENS.

 b) **IPFS** - You can file information on IPFS and link its hash inside your smart contract.

 It could be interesting to have an oracle service of personal reputation in the future, a kind of social score.
 One example is: https://github.com/iudex/iudex.
 This will only address the issue that the wallet owner could try to change actual arrangements in order to receive the future tokens in other address.
 For example, the user can create a Tradeable Wallet, include it on SAFT (a kind of ICO contract) and, after selling the Wallet, try to change the used address making an agreement with the ICO development team directly.
 But, we also have other ideas that is going to mitigate this risk.
 Since front-end was developed using a responsive framework, it can easily used in a mobile environment in the future.
 It could be done with **Cipher** for example.